Business

 Diana Chu

 “I first found out about Defy Ventures through a friend who works there.
-Peter and I both have strong feelings about the broken prison system here in the US, especially with Peter coming from country like Denmark.
+Peter and I both have strong feelings about the broken prison system here in the US, especially with Peter coming from a country like Denmark.
 So a few of them came by our office and introduced to us what they were doing, and we became very interested in getting involved personally,” states Diana Chu, Chief Operating Officer at Telzio.

 The program aims to provide formerly incarcerated individuals with a platform to develop their business skills and to become successful employees and entrepreneurs.
 During the program, participants will engage in a number of classes and skills including Telzio’s sales training program, develop a unique sales plan, and most importantly, learn from execution.